-Ambient $L{Aeq(15 \text{ min})}$ noise levels at higher than the EPL noise limits were measured during all monitoring periods at the designated receiver locations during the daytime, evening and night time excluding R2 - Calvary St Joseph's Retirement Community during the day-time.
-However it was noted that extraneous noise sources, namely road and rail traffic, contributed significantly to these noise levels.
+Ambient L{Aeq(15 min)} noise levels above the EPL noise limits were measured at both the designated receiver locations during the evening and night time monitoring periods, however it was noted that extraneous noise sources, namely road and rail traffic, contributed significantly to these noise levels.

-Site noise from OneSteel recycling was indiscernible at Shamrock Street and St Joseph's Retirement Community during day, evening and night periods. $L{Aeq(15 \text{ min})}$ levels were largely influenced by extraneous noise sources such as train and road traffic at both locations, whereas $L{A90(15 \text{ min})}$ levels were influenced by traffic on nearby roads.
+Site noise from InfraBuild recycling was audible at Shamrock Street and St Joseph's Retirement Community during the day and evening periods and likely inaudible during the night period.
+The presence of rail works being conducted during the evening and night periods both contributed to the measured results and made identifying site related noise difficult.
+L{Aeq(15 min)} levels were largely influenced by extraneous noise sources such as road traffic, the rail works and other ambient sources (e.g. birds, crickets) at both locations.